preynal/git-ai/README.md

 # `git ai`

-It stages all changes and generates a commit message using LLMs (gpt-4o-mini).
+Stage all changes and generate a commit message using LLMs (gpt-4o-mini) in one command.

 What it does:
 ```bash